LoganBarnes/SubtractiveTerrain/README.md

 ```

 If the project was already cloned without submodules use this command from the root folder:

 ```bash
 git submodule update --init --recursive
 ```

-Unix
+Linux
 ----

-Ensure the Vulkan SDK location is added to the environment path before running commands.
+Ensure the Vulkan SDK location is added to the environment paths before running commands.

 ```bash
 cd run